All Episodes

 Couldn't get the drivers.

-So the buses were the So no matter where you turn in this state, whether it's Senator Landrew or Mayor Nagan, you just can't find good people.
+So no matter where you turn in this state, whether it's Senator Landrieu or Mayor Nagin, you just can't find good people.

-They just won't hang out, hang around and show up to work.
+They just won't hang out, hang around, and show up to work.

-Special arrangements will be made to evacuate persons unable to transport themselves, or who require specific life-saving assistance.
+Special arrangements will be made to evacuate persons unable to transport themselves or who require specific life-saving assistance.

 Additional personnel will be recruited to assist in evacuating procedures as needed.